bgu-frontend/hw3_2024/README.md

         2. It should be editable
         3. with name **"text_input-<note_id>"**
         4. with "save" button **"text_input_save-<note_id>"**
-            1. On click, the default values which are not the content, should match the "Note" scheme, so a click will save the new note to Mongo without issues.
+            1. On click, the default values which are not the content, should match the "Note" schema, so a click will save the new note to Mongo without issues.
         6. with "cancel" button **"text_input_cancel-<note_id>"**

 3. Delete button: